Nonclassicality of induced coherence witnessed by contextuality

 where $\phi_{s}$ is the relative phase due to the different optical paths of signal photons from NL2 to NL3.
 From Eq. (\ref{eq11}), the visibility of interfering signal photons can be obtained as

-As expected for the low-gain regime, visibility is linearly proportional to the modulus of the amplitude transmission coefficient $|T|$.
-The physical reason for the non-classicality of linear dependence is that stimulated emission is forbidden, and only spontaneous emission occurs in a single photon regime.
+As expected for the low-gain regime, visibility is linearly proportional to the modulus of the amplitude transmission coefficient $t$ {[the yellow curve ($\alpha_{p}^{2}$) in Fig. \ref{fig3}]}.
+The physical reason for the non-classicality of linear dependence is that stimulated emission is suppressed, and only spontaneous emission occurs.
 As mentioned before, since pumping nonlinear crystals usually is via laser light, the induced emission may occur in the experiment.
-Therefore, for high gain, visibility no longer has a linear dependence on $|T|$.
-The visibility for the high-gain source is larger than the low-gain regime.
+Therefore, for high gain, visibility no longer has a linear dependence on $t$ {the blue curves ($\alpha_{p}^{6}$, $\alpha_{p}^{8}$ and $\alpha_{p}^{10}$) in Fig. \ref{fig3}}.
+The visibility for the high-gain source is larger than the low-gain regime {the red curve ($\alpha_{p}^{4}$) in Fig. \ref{fig3}}.
 There is an intuitive explanation for this fact: due to the seeding of NL3 with generated idler by NL2, induced emission causes more photon generation in NL3 in comparison with NL2.
 Hence, both arms become unevenly populated, and with raised amplitude transmissivity, the visibility increases.
 In high-gain regimes, visibility decreases remarkably.
-This is again due to more induced emission which results in the reduction of induced coherence. comparison between these three regimes of interaction, one can conclude that visibility follows induced coherency.
+This is again due to more induced emission which results in the reduction of induced coherence.
+In comparison between these three regimes of interaction, one can conclude that visibility follows induced coherency.
 In addition, with increasing transmissivity, increasing in visibility is observed.
 This is a direct consequence of path identity influence.
 In general, the path identity together with its consequence of induced coherency enhances the visibility which is in contrast to induced emission that causes decreasing in visibility (Fig. \ref{fig3}).